tldr-pages/tldr/pages/linux/flash.md

 # flash

-> Flash cards in your terminal.
+> Flash cards in the terminal.
 > More information: <https://github.com/tallguyjenks/fla.sh>.

 - Open a menu of available flashcard decks for selection: